George Holcombe

-George Holcombe (March 1786 – January 14, 1828) was an American physician and politician who served as a United States representative from New Jersey.
+George Holcombe (March 1786 – January 14, 1828) was an American medical doctor and politician who served as a United States representative from New Jersey.

 Early life and education

 Born in what was then Amwell Township (now in part of Lambertville in Hunterdon County, New Jersey) he completed preparatory studies and graduated from Princeton College in 1805.

 Medicine

 He attended the medical department of the University of Pennsylvania at Philadelphia and later studied medicine in Trenton.

 Holcombe was granted a license by the Medical Society of New Jersey and practiced medicine in Allentown from 1808 to 1815.

 Career

 Holcombe held several local offices and was a member of the New Jersey General Assembly in 1815 and 1816.

 Congress

 He was elected as Democratic-Republican to the Seventeenth Congress, elected as a Jacksonian Democratic-Republican to the Eighteenth Congress, and reelected as a Jacksonian to the Nineteenth and Twentieth Congresses, and held office from March 4, 1821, until his death.